Emmy Award-Winning Journalist • Expert Digital & Visual Storyteller •

 CURRENTLY AT ABC NEWS & GMA

 Olivia reports, hosts, presents, anchors, pitches, writes, shoots, edits and produces.
 She loves writing as much as she loves working with video.
-Olivia has reported live for ABC network television and special reports, and she is a correspondent across ABC’s digital platforms for live reports and segments.
+Olivia is a correspondent across ABC’s digital platforms for live reports, streams and segments, and she has reported live for ABC network television and special reports.
+She was also one of the first to host and produce for ABC News Live and ABC’s Facebook show On Location.
 Throughout her career at ABC, Olivia helped build two digital video teams from the start.
 She was one of the first people hired to the original video unit for national news, before moving on to her current role with Good Morning America.
 She joined the GMA video team from the beginning as well, helping to build and develop content for and through the digital platform’s launch.

-Olivia leads coordinating and planning efforts on her team as the deputy video supervisor, and she assists with managing the team and its editorial content.
+Olivia leads coordinating and planning efforts for the GMA Digital team as the deputy video supervisor, and she assists with managing the team and its editorial content.
 In addition, she is the point person for digital video on the West Coast, where she assists with breaking news and oversees development and production to establish a presence and expand coverage.
-Olivia also trains network staff on digital video techniques and social media.
+Olivia started her career with the digital video unit in New York before becoming the first digital video journalist for ABC network in the Los Angeles bureau.
+From there, she has grown within the company creating new roles for herself on evolving digital teams.
+Olivia also trains staff on digital video techniques and social media.